 Master of Psychiatry

-Applications for start-year intake for 2022 are now open and close on 6 February 2022.
+Applications for Winter Intake 2022 are now open and close on Friday, 22 July 2022.

 Before you begin your application, make sure you have the following ready: